What is a Financial Aid Offer Letter?

 Your offer letter will include the federal, state, and institutional aid for which you may qualify.
 The different types of aid include:

 This section will list the grants and scholarships you have been offered.
-This is free money that you don’t have to pay back, funded by the federal or state government, private entity, or the college.
+This is free money that you do not have to pay back, and is funded by the federal or state government, a private entity, or the college.
 The awards are broken down by term and include the total awarded for each term and the full academic year.

 You should always accept 100% of your gift aid because it’s free money!

 You might see Federal Work Study on your offer letter.
 This is money available to compensate you for part-time employment at the College.
-For more information about the Federal Work Study program, including how to apply for jobs, please click HERE.
+Learn more about the Federal Work Study program, including how to apply for jobs on campus.

-A loan is money you or your parent borrow for your education-related expenses and need to pay back with interest (a percentage “fee” for borrowing).
-The loans on your award letter may be Federal Direct Loans (Subsidized and Unsubsidized), Federal Direct Parent PLUS Loans, and Private Student Loans.
+A loan is money you or your parent borrow for your education-related expenses.
+Loans need to be paid back with interest (a percentage “fee” for borrowing).
+The loans on your award letter may be Federal Direct Loans (Subsidized and Unsubsidized), Federal Direct Parent PLUS Loans, and/or Private Student Loans.
 The amounts offered will be broken down per semester.
 Since loans need to be repaid, we encourage you to be a responsible borrower and only accept the amount you need for your school-related expenses.
-For more information about student loans, please click HERE.
+Learn more about student loans.

 Resources